First Mods: Where to Start

 A MaxxAir 00-07500K on low speed draws ~1–2A; on high speed draws ~5–7A.
 Most owners run it on low for sleeping, which adds 8–16 Ah per overnight to your power budget.
 Factor this into battery sizing.
 See the battery guide.

 Order at configuration time.
 Tune cuts the roof opening and installs the fan before your camper ships.
-Retrofitting a fan after delivery requires cutting through the roof yourself, not recommended.
+Retrofitting a fan after delivery requires cutting through the roof yourself.
+Not recommended.
 If you want a roof vent, add it to your Tune order.

 Lighting